 Article 4.2.1 may only be used to correct displaced pieces.
-In the case the opponent is not present at the board of a player should inform the arbiter- if there is an arbiter present - before he starts to adjust the pieces on the chess board.
+Where the opponent is not present at the board, a player should inform the arbiter- if there is an arbiter present - before he starts to adjust the pieces on the chess board.